JNRowe/bleeter/doc/bleeter.1.rst

     don't expand links in tweets

 --count **n**
-    maximum number of tweets to fetch(max 200)
+    maximum number of timeline tweets to fetch(max 200)

+--stealth-count **n**

+   maximum number of stealth tweets to fetch

+--search-count **n**

+   maximum number of tweets to fetch for searches

+--list-count **n**

+   maximum number of tweets to fetch for lists

 --lists
     fetch user's lists